erwanlfrt/Pong-LPC1768/README.md

 ### II.
 What it does...
 As I said, this pong is just a game between two bots.
 It generates a random start position for the ball and then bots try to kick the ball.
 #### Bot algorithm
 Bot computes the exact trajectory of the ball.
 In order to avoid an infinite game, bots are 3 times slower than the ball.
-Even if the trajectory is well computed, bot may havn't enough time to reach the point.
+Even if the trajectory is well computed, bot may not have enough time to reach the point.

 So movements of the ball is handled by timer 0 and movements of both players are handled by timer 1.